 You know the feeling.
 You leave for work, get halfway to the office, and wonder, “Did I lock the door?”
 Then, you contemplate your options.
 You could head back home to check the door or drive to work risking that the door might be unlocked and an intruder could get inside, steal everything you own, and you wind up coming home to an empty entertainment center, gutted house, and a missing dog.
-That is, unless you have a smart, or connected, home.
+That is, unless you have a smart, or connected, home with smart home devices.

-The connected home is becoming more common as technology evolves and changes how we live our everyday lives.
+The connected home with smart home devices is becoming more common as technology evolves and changes how we live our everyday lives.
 A connected home is one that quiets all those little worries you have when you walk out the door.
 Are the doors locked?
 Did I turn out all the lights?
 Is the air conditioner still running?

 Simply put, a connected home is one that uses the technology of the Internet of Things (IoT) and has home appliances and accessories that are connected to the Internet.

 This year at the 2015 Consumer Electronics Show (CES), the connected home showcase occupied a sizeable amount of show floor real estate.
 Although this category made its big splash last year, this year it evolved from its preliminary conceptual stages and moved deeper into implementation by featuring products that homeowners could consider and add to their homes right away (in other words, the uses became more applicable and prices more affordable).

 From automated sweepers to smart locks and smart thermostats, the gadgets at CES impressed and overwhelmed.
 Through the featured products, we discovered that almost anything electric – lights, heat, locks – can be connected to a home automation system, allowing the devices to communicate and be controlled remotely by any array of digital devices (e.g., smart phones, tablets, etc.).

 Here are a few categories that are now a part of the expanding world of the IoT and the associated products and smart home devices that are making their way through our front doors.